ailearn-ml/RDA/README.md

-# Code for RDA
+# Code and Appendix for RDA.

-Code for "Imbalanced Label Distribution Learning" in AAAI 2023.
+Code and Appendix for "Imbalanced Label Distribution Learning" in AAAI 2023.

 ## Requirements